 - Step 1 From Cisco Unified OS Administration, select Settings > Version. - Step 2 To restart the node, click Restart. - Step 3 Replication will be setup automatically after cluster reboot.
 Check the Replication Status value on all nodes by using the utils dbreplication runtimestate CLI command.
 The value on each node should be equal 2.
-See the Related Topics section below to find information about CLI commands.
+See Cisco Unified Communications (CallManager) Command References for more information about CLI commands.

 If replication does not set up properly, use the utils dbreplication reset CLI command as described in the Command Line Reference Guide for Cisco Unified Communications Solutions.
-See the Related Topics section below to find information about CLI commands.